Nextiva / Blog / Customer Experience

-Some businesses have a knack for effortlessly turning first-time buyers into loyal brand advocates.
-It isn’t beginner’s luck—it’s a carefully crafted secret sauce based on understanding and nurturing consumers through exceptional customer lifecycle management (CLM).
+Some businesses have a knack for turning first-time buyers into loyal brand advocates.
+It isn’t beginner’s luck — it’s a carefully crafted secret sauce made from understanding and nurturing customers from prospect to purchase — and beyond.
+This level of detail throughout the buyer’s journey is called customer lifecycle management (CLM).

-From initial awareness to repeat buyers, each step of the customer lifecycle contributes to building stronger relationships and customer loyalty.
-Our guide dives deep into the different stages of the customer journey and explores strategies to optimize every touchpoint so you can turn prospects into lifelong fans.
+Every step of the customer lifecycle contributes to building stronger relationships and customer loyalty.
+Our guide dives deep into the different stages of the customer journey and explores strategies to optimize every touchpoint — so you can turn prospects into lifelong fans.

 Curious about Nextiva?
 Watch an instant demo